nathanfx330/redleaf/readme.md

 # Redleaf Engine

 Redleaf is a self-hosted, personal document analysis tool built with Python and Flask.
-It's designed to run entirely on your local machine, allowing you to build a private, searchable knowledge base.
-Simply place your documents (PDF, HTML, TXT) in the designated folder, and use the web interface to process, index, search, browse, and organize them.
+It's designed to run on your local machine, allowing you to build a private, searchable knowledge base **for yourself or a small team on a local network (LAN)**.

 It uses **spaCy** for advanced Natural Language Processing and stores all data in a local **SQLite** database, making the entire system secure and self-contained.